kameshsampath/snowflake-dev-tools/README.md

-# snowflake-dev-tools
+# Snowflake Dev Tools

-A container image with snow cli and other useful tools to work with Snowflake
+Set of tools that can be used by developers to work with Snowflake.

+Image is available at `ghcr.io/kameshsampath/snowflake-dev-tools`.

+## Tool List

+- direnv
+- envsubst
+- jq
+- yq
+- httpie
+- snowcli